oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/working.md

-# Figuring out the question to ask
+# Figuring out the questions to ask

 The "Neural Self-Excavation" Protocol
 Instead of prompts, use open-ended, recursive, and self-referential questions that force the LLM to: